How are digital marketing metrics effectively measured for success with brand growth? You’re probably thinking: leads

 Kind of vague, huh?

 Take a look at the sample below from Sprout Social.
 It shows five distinct social media metrics and a detailed plan for how the company intends to achieve them.

 Your digital campaign will have more than just a social media element.
 However, this template offers a nice overview of how you can set goals for anything—and during any point of your marketing funnel.

 There are a few key details you’ll want to include above and beyond what you see in the diagram.

 I’ll break down exactly how to set the goals you can use when measuring digital marketing KPIs:

 Commit to a Time Frame

 Accountability is a large, if not the largest, part of reaching a goal.
 Whether you have 5 days or 5 months, you must include a concrete time frame.

 Determining the time frame for your digital marketing campaign goals will help create a sense of urgency as well as accomplishment.

 A time frame can also set parameters for comparison when you run marketing metrics reports for month-over-month or year-over-year progress.

 Determine Success Factors

-Let’s say your goal is to earn 500,000 impressions on social media and drive 10,000 new visitors to the website.
+Let’s say your goal is to earn 500,000 impressions from social media campaigns and drive 10,000 new visitors to the website.
 Those are two excellent digital marketing success factors.

 The key to this step is determining a quantifiable result to achieve—real numbers that could be an educated guess or based on a pattern of growth.

 Keeping a time frame in mind, be sure to determine how long you have to reach this milestone.
 It can be one month or 12 months, depending on the effort behind the digital marketing campaign.

 Provide Specific Details